 Welcome to Christine Mix’s Educational Page

-Presentations, Residencies, and Workshops for Children Of All Ages!
+Presentations, and Workshops for Children Of All Ages!

 for the Summer Reading Program 2017, Build a better World!

-Where children and teens can build their own worlds through illustrations, cartoons or graphic novels!
+Where children and teens build their own worlds through illustrations, cartoons or graphic novels!

 Along with Cartoon and Illustration Programs, I offer a variety of library and community programs for children and families, such as Creative Drawing, (where children of all ages discover they can draw through shapes, lines, & experimentation of media), Watercolor Painting for Beginners, Drawing Programs, (various themes include, still life, landscapes, drawing with grids, fantasy creatures, animals, & character development and sketching), Glow in the Dark Art, (great for holidays or learning about things that glow, such as stars, plants and creatures), Make Your Own Creatures or Animals Crafts, and Creating Your Own Game Boards & Pieces, which are available year round, and can be geared towards any theme or age group.